atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [01:49:17.000 --> 01:49:23.000]  So first of all.
 [01:49:23.000 --> 01:49:29.000]  So bear with me because I've been more complicated.
 [01:49:29.000 --> 01:49:34.000]  With PS, you're going to hear it is a bit more complicated every time.
-[01:49:34.000 --> 01:49:49.000]  So in between the SSA and NPA, we don't really have a real phase or actually just two possible phases that sets the edge of the clock on which the NPA is sampling the data coming from the SSA.
+[01:49:34.000 --> 01:49:49.000]  So in between the SSA and MPA, we don't really have a real phase or actually just two possible phases that sets the edge of the clock on which the MPA is sampling the data coming from the SSA.
 [01:49:49.000 --> 01:49:53.000]  So basically, you just have a phase of 50% that you can change.
 [01:49:53.000 --> 01:49:58.000]  Now, what does it mean changing the phase?
 [01:49:58.000 --> 01:50:08.000]  It potentially also means that you can select the other edge of the clock.